dead-claudia/thallium/README.md

 ## Roadmap

-1. Finish writing the CLI tests.
-All that's left are acceptance tests.
+1. Set up [AppVeyor](https://www.appveyor.com/) to run tests on Windows.
+Currently, it's only actively tested on Linux.
 2. Create basic reporters for TAP, spec, dot, etc.
 3. Finish documenting this project.
 This mainly includes the core assertions and CLI.
 4. Bring this back to pure ES5 to test in older versions of Node.
-It's easier to prototype in ES6, but it's easier to maintain compatibility in ES5.
+It's easier to prototype in ES6, but many browsers and runtimes don't support that.
 5. Port this to the browser via Browserify/Webpack.
     - I'll also rewrite [`util-inspect`](https://www.npmjs.com/package/util-inspect) based on Node's [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options) after finishing the port, since that module is completely untested, and has no understanding of ES6. :worried:
 6. Write a few plugins for `describe`/`it`, `before{,Each}`/`after{,Each}` hooks, REPL friendliness\*, etc.